ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Population Attributable Fraction (PAF)
 ++++++++++++++++++++++++++++++++++++++

-Measures of population impact estimate the expected impact on a population of removing or changing the distribution of risk factors in that population.
-In GBD, this is the level of exposure that is equal to the TMREL.
-They take into account the both the strength of the association (estimated by a measure of effect, like the rate ratio) **and** the distribution of the risk factor in the population.
-It assumes that we have established that the association between disease and risk factor is *causal*.
+Measures of population impact estimate the expected health impact on a population *if* the distribution of risk factors that cause disease in that population is changed or removed.
+In GBD, this means lowering the level of exposure to disease causing risk factors to that of the theoretical minimum risk exposure level (TMREL, see TMREL section).
+Measures of impact take into account both the **strength of the association** (estimated by a measure of effect, like the rate ratio) *and* the **distribution of the risk factor in the population**.
+Measures of impact assume that we have established that the association between disease and risk factor is *causal*.
 If this assumption is true, population impact estimates measure how much of the disease in the population is caused by the suspected risk factor.

-Intuitively, PAF equals (O − E)/O, where O and E refer to the observed number of cases and the expected number of cases under no exposure, respectively.
-The term “attributable” has a causal interpretation: PAF is the estimated fraction of all cases that would not have occurred if there had been no exposure.
-As an example, in early 1950, Doll derived O = 11189 and E= 1875 using the Doll and Hill case-control study of smoking and lung cancer deaths throughout England and Wales, so the smoking PAF for lung cancer deaths was (11189 − 1875)/11189= 83%.
+The population attributable fraction (PAF) is a measure of population impact.
+Intuitively, PAF equals (O − E)/O, where O and E refer to the observed number of cases and the expected number of cases under no exposure or a minimum exposure level, respectively.
+As an example, in early 1950, using the Doll and Hill case-control study of smoking and lung cancer deaths throughout England and Wales, Doll derived O = 11189 (observed number of cases in a population distributed with smokers and non-smokers) and E = 1875 (expected number of cases in a population of non-smokers).
+Therefore the smoking PAF for lung cancer deaths was (11189 − 1875)/11189= 83%; interpreted as 83% of lung cancer deaths was caused by smoking and if no one smoked, 83% of lung cancer cases can be avoided.
+The term “attributable” has a causal interpretation: **PAF is the estimated fraction of all cases that would not have occurred if there had been no exposure (or TMREL level of exposure)**.

 It is important to remember that measures of population impact are **specific to the population studied**, and can **only be generalised to populations with exactly the same distribution of risk factors**.
-Also note that risk factors that are strongly associations but which are rare, like being exposed to an X ray in pregnancy and leukaemia in childhood, may have a large measure of effect but small measure of impact.
+Also note that risk factors that are strongly associations but which are rare, like being exposed to an X-ray in pregnancy and leukaemia in childhood, may have a large measure of effect but small measure of impact.

 There are two main measures of population impact: 1) population attributable risk (PAR) and 2) population attributable risk fraction (PAF).